 But besides the surgical treatment, a large amount of evidence currently supports using orthotic bracing as a nonoperative option.

-Always consult a doctor, and you can choose a proper treatment.
+Always consult a doctor, and you can choose the proper treatment.

 Till then, choosing the right bra can help a lot.